airyqueervin/carousel-project/README.md

 ## Requirements:

+This app uses React and Webpack.
+To run the project, follow the instructions here: [Go to setup](#setup)

 Fetch items from the API And display them as a carousel.
 Follow the design as closely as possible (wireframes are included in the project).